djShrek/photostache/notes.md

 -Right below navigation
 -Spans across the screen
 -Takes up enough height to fill the browser (responsive)

+* --- Gallery --- *

+-Gallery images should display special links on hover -Images should have a grey tint on hover

+* --- Contact Section --- *

+* --- Footer --- *

+-Will have social media icons?

 * --- Future Notes --- *